Cell Phone Etiquette

 answer it.
 If your phone vibrates, excuse yourself to check the call, or better yet,

-speaking suddenly say, "Do you mind if I check my phone and see who this is?"
+suddenly say, "Do you mind if I check my phone and see who this is?"
+You almost

-You almost hold your breath waiting to see who will win the attention of your
+hold your breath waiting to see who will win the attention of your companion, you

-waiting room and yell.
-The phone may look tiny, but it picks up sound perfectly
+room and yell.
+The phone may look tiny, but it picks up sound perfectly well.

 7. Remember the phone booth.
 It was not constructed for the sole purpose of